 In addition, listening to Christmas music can add to your bond with loved ones.

-Whether you’re sharing memories of past holidays or just singing along to your favorite songs, listening to Christmas music together can help create new traditions and make lasting memories.
+Whether you’re sharing memories of past holidays or just singing along to your favorite songs, listening to Christmas music can help create new traditions and lasting memories.